SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging/README.md

 2. Papers are collected from peer-reviewed journals and high reputed conferences.
 However, it might have recent papers on arXiv.

-3. A meta-data is required along the paper, e.g. category.
+3. A meta-data is required along with the paper, e.g. category.